lee-jason/jasonjl.github.io/_drafts/2022-01-01-engineer-archetypes.md

 Reads W3C proposals.
 Knows the nuances of all of Postgres's locking levels.
 Loves and proselytizes Rust.
 Probably into cryptographic algorithms.
 If you ever wanted a deep dive in an area you just wanted a shallow introduction to, the Nerd is your guy.

 ### The Doctor
 Has a PHD in Astrophysics.
 Why are they data plumbling web software...
 Similar to The Nerd, but more book smart and less knowledgeable about engineering topics specifically.
+Still obviously very smart.

 ### The Principled Procedures Guy
 Creates processes that you better follow.
 Otherwise will get very upset at you.
 Do not ignore the procedures.
 Read the documentation first before consulting.